lo2p/skyline-app/README.md

 - For local development, you can still pass DB environment variables directly.
 - For EKS, the recommended path is Parameter Store plus External Secrets, not `kubectl create secret`.
+- The default database name is `skylineapp`.
+- The Datadog deployment uses the service name `skyline-app` consistently across logs, tags, and traces.